-- (d) Owners and operators of annual cropland, perennial grass land, or hay land who are required to implement a USDA 590 standard nutrient management plan and who have soil analyses demonstrating greater than 20 parts per million (ppm) phosphorous shall implement appropriate provisions of an approved nutrient management plan that balances excessive soil phosphorus levels with management strategies to reduce those levels, including eliminating or reducing manure applications. - (e) Owners and operators of farms required to implement a USDA 590 standard nutrient management plan shall document significant changes in animal numbers, management, nutrient application rates, field management, or crop management, and shall make appropriate modifications to the farm's nutrient management plan in a timely manner. - (f) The following records of manure or other agricultural waste application shall be maintained by all farms for a period of five years and shall be provided to the Secretary upon request: - (1) date of application; - (2) field location; - (3) application rate; - (4) source of nutrients applied; and - (5) weather and field conditions at the time of application.
+- (d) Owners and operators of annual cropland, perennial grass land, or hay land who are required to implement a USDA 590 standard nutrient management plan and who have soil analyses demonstrating greater than 20 parts per million (ppm) phosphorous shall: - (1) implement appropriate provisions of an approved nutrient management plan that balances excessive soil phosphorus levels with management strategies to reduce those levels, including eliminating or reducing manure applications; and - (2) apply nutrients at less than UVM phosphorus crop nutrient removal rates on cropland fields with "pattern tile drainage", which for the purposes of this section is defined as subsurface tile drainage systematically installed in a repeating pattern. - (e) Owners and operators of farms required to implement a USDA 590 standard nutrient management plan shall document significant changes in animal numbers, management, nutrient application rates, field management, or crop management, and shall make appropriate modifications to the farm's nutrient management plan in a timely manner. - (f) The following records of manure or other agricultural waste application shall be maintained by all farms for a period of five years and shall be provided to the Secretary upon request: - (1) date of application; - (2) field location; - (3) application rate; - (4) source of nutrients applied; and - (5) weather and field conditions at the time of application.